-Machine learning can help to find candidates who were missed by conventional sourcing, recruiting, and screening methodologies.
+Machine learning can help to find candidates who were missed by conventional sourcing, recruiting and screening methodologies.

 Based on all these aspects, it can be stated that machine learning is an excellent tool for recruitment.
 It can help to fill all gaps in the recruitment process and let recruiters focus on the human element of the recruitment process.
-The best part is that machine learning is evolving at an incredible rate and can speed up the recruiting process, delivering more relevant results.
+The best part is that machine learning recruiting tool is evolving at an incredible rate and can speed up the recruiting process, delivering more relevant results.

 How Machine Learning Can Improve Recruiting?

 Machines are great to make processes more efficient.
-Machine learning recruitment can bring value by faster processing of job applications as compared to humans.
+Machine learning recruiting can bring value by faster processing of job applications as compared to humans.
 This reduces the amount of time and money involved in the overall recruitment process.

 1. Recommendations Made Easier: